 “Let your students know how you plan to communicate with them,” he says.
 “What should they be looking for?
 What should they be anticipating and with what frequency? . . . .
 It’s also important that you tell students how often you expect them to check their email just in general, and then how quickly they can expect your response.
 Students come into this kind of dynamic with different expectations about how accessible an instructor or others involved in their learning experience should be.”

 In Creating a Dynamic Learning Environment Online by Leveraging Technology, Wade Hyde, sales and marketing faculty at Dallas College, El Centro Campus, recommends using technology to encourage dynamic learning.

 He is a proponent of adaptive learning courseware that personalizes student progress.
 “As they go through quizzes and have success, or maybe have problems, a message is generated accordingly,” he says.

 Clearly stating what you expect of students at the beginning of the term is also part of fostering engagement.
 For example, if class participation is based on students joining in 11 chats during the semester, then that must be communicated to them upfront, University of Michigan’s Daniels says.

 Yet, she says, instructors should also recognize some students may have caregiving responsibilities or technical drawbacks, like a malfunctioning camera on their laptop, which can make meeting expectations challenging.

 She advises reaching out to students to learn their circumstances: “Creating an environment where students can share what their limitations are and how they might not be able to meet your expectations is . . . very important for instructors to embrace so that you can adjust accordingly.”

-For more resources and practical recommendations, browse the toolkits and archived webinars on Solve.
+For more resources and practical recommendations, browse the toolkits and archived webinars.